Part One Filming reenactment

 Jesus summed up this parable with the words, “for the son of man has come to seek and to save that which was lost.”

-One of Jesus’ most important teachings to his disciples was – watch, for ye knowest when the master cometh and even at midnight at the clock role or at midnight.
-Watchfulness, vigilance – this was a recurring theme in the parables Jesus related.
+One of Jesus’ most important teachings to his disciples was – to watch, for ye knowest when the master cometh and even at midnight at the clock role or at midnight.
+Watchfulness, and vigilance – this was a recurring theme in the parables Jesus related.
 Jesus told the tale of a landowner who had gone away to attend a wedding and had left his property in the care of his servants.

 Subtitles: “My Lord, delayeth his coming.
 How darest thou?
 Lord speakest thou this parable unto us or even to all?”
 Jesus told his disciples “what I say unto you I say unto all.
 Watch.”
 It was then that he related the parable of the wise virgin.

 There were ten maidens invited to be bridesmaids at the wedding.
 Five of them were wise and five of them were foolish.

 Subtitles: “Behold, the bridegroom cometh.
 Go ye out to meet him.
 Give us your oil.
 Our lamps are gone out.
 Not so, lest there be not enough.
 Go to them that sell and buy for yourself.
 Lord, Lord open unto us.
 Verily I say unto you I know you not.”

 Watch, therefore, for ye know not either the day or the hour.

 Part Five – Filming The Parable of the Vineyard